コンテンツにスキップ

 Please check this page for the latest distribution information.

-Kanagawa Prefecture is also taking part in the co-sponsored program of the Tokyo 2020 NIPPON Festival, and on August 7th, a performance will be held, planned and produced by the Kanagawa Philharmonic Orchestra, where visitors can enjoy the charm of a comprehensive art form that combines the classical Japanese art of Noh with the Western performing art of opera.
+Kanagawa Prefecture is also taking part in the co-sponsored program of the Tokyo 2020 NIPPON Festival, and on August 7th, a performance will be held, planned and produced by the Kanagawa Philharmonic Orchestra, where visitors can enjoy the charm of a comprehensive art form that combines the classical Japanese performing art of Noh with the Western performing art of opera.

-The story, based on the legend of Minamoto no Yoshitsune, will be performed in two parts, set in the ancient capital of Kamakura, one of Kanagawa Prefecture's most popular tourist areas.
+The story, based on the legend of Minamoto no Yoshitsune, will be performed in two parts, set in the charming ancient capital of Kamakura, one of Kanagawa Prefecture's most popular tourist areas.

 The first part is a digest version of the Noh play "Funabenkei," and the second part is a digest version of the opera "Shizuka and Yoshitsune."

-"Funabenkei" is a story created about 500 years ago based on the Tale of the Heike and the Azuma Kagami.
+"Funabenkei" is a story created about 500 years ago based on the Tale of the Heike and Azuma Kagami.

 Please continue to support us.